MachineLemonade/docs/v0.11/ee-upgrade-guide.md

 ## Checkout the latest Astronomer Version

-Go into your `helm.astronomer.io` directory or wherever the config for your deployment lives.
+Go into your `astronomer` directory or wherever the config for your deployment lives.
-Checkout the version of the [Astronomer helm chart](https://github.com/astronomer/helm.astronomer.io) you'd like to upgrade TO
+Checkout the version of the [Astronomer helm chart](https://github.com/astronomer/astronomer) you'd like to upgrade TO

 ```
 $ git checkout v0.10.0